-These tips help protect your business from computer-related risks ranging from natural disaster to malicious attacks.
+These tips help protect your business from computer-related security risks ranging from natural disaster to malicious attacks.

 If you’re a one-person business, make sure you’ve covered everything on the list.
 If you run a larger business, use this list to double-check your information technology department’s planning.